Second Battle of Zurich: Battle closes on Zürich

-Soult's Attack against Hotze
+Soult's attack against Hotze

 While all this was going on around Zürich, at the eastern end of Lake Zürich the Austrian corps of Hotze faced the French division of Jean-de-Dieu Soult in the channels and marshes around the lower Linth and the Walensee.
 For days beforehand Soult had dressed himself in an ordinary infantryman's uniform and performed outpost duty to observe the Austrian positions.
-The Battle of Linth River began at 2:30 am on the 25th when a small group of soldiers, stripped to their underclothes, with pistols and ammunition tied above their heads and swords in their teeth, swam across the channel near Schänis.
+The Battle of Linth River began at 02:30 on the 25th when a small group of soldiers, stripped to their underclothes, with pistols and ammunition tied above their heads and swords in their teeth, swam across the channel near Schänis.
 They were able to pull up rafts with ropes, and under the darkness and a thick mist which lingered all day, a whole battalion was ferried across before the alarm was raised.
 Similar crossings were made at Grynau Castle and Schmerikon.
-At 4.00 Hotze was awakened by the noise of artillery fire and rode out to find his troops fighting bravely at Schänis.
+At 04:00 Hotze was awakened by the noise of artillery fire and rode out to find his troops fighting bravely at Schänis.
 He then rode with his chief of staff towards Weesen to reconnoitre, but in the fog they ran into French troops concealed in a wood.
 As the two Austrians turned to flee they opened fire and both men were shot dead.
 News of the death of Hotze spread quickly and the dismayed Austrians now under the hapless command of Franz Petrasch fell back towards Lichtensteig, abandoning their small flotilla of boats at Rapperswil.

 Further east on Soult's right flank, Gabriel Jean Joseph Molitor's brigade had been attacked by the Austrian far left flank columns under Franz Jellacic and Friedrich von Linken on the upper Linth.
 The two Austrians were unaware of the fate of Hotze's and Korsakov's forces and out of touch with each other.
-The French 84th Line Infantry demi-brigade held on behind the Linth all through the 25 September, then counter-attacked on the following day.
+The French 84th Line Infantry demi-brigade held on behind the Linth all through 25 September, then counter-attacked on the following day.
 Encouraged by the defeat of Hotze, Molitor's men drove Jellacic's Austrians back towards Walenstadt.
 On the 25th, Linken's column appeared in the Sernftal, surprising and capturing two battalions of the French 76th Line Infantry.
 Linken's troops, which consisted of Joseph Anton von Simbschen's brigade, soon found themselves opposed by a battalion of the 84th Line.
 By 27 September, Molitor attacked Linken after being reinforced by two of Soult's battalions, but the fighting was inconclusive.
 On 29 September after more skirmishing, Linken gave the order to retreat to the Rhine valley after receiving a misleading note from a double agent and not getting any other news from Suvorov or Hotze.